Covid-19 News: More than 487,000 Pfizer vaccines arrive in Mexico

 Pfizer-BioNTech increases by 50 million doses to EU from April to June

-Pfizer and BioNTech laboratories will increase by 50 million the doses of the vaccine against Covid-19 that they will deliver to the European Union during the second quarter, announced on Wednesday the president of the European Commission, Ursula von der Leyen.
+The Pfizer and BioNTech laboratories will increase by 50 million the doses of the vaccine against Covid-19 that they will deliver to the European Union during the second quarter, the president of the European Commission, Ursula von der Leyen, announced on Wednesday.
 This supplementary delivery of Pfizer / BioNTech vaccines, initially scheduled for the fourth quarter and which will bring the doses that will reach Europe between April and June to 250 million, will begin this April, said the head of the European executive.
 (AFP)

 Tuesday April 13